 Keep a focus on your diet and eat as much fresh, colourful fruits and vegetables as you possibly can.
 The more variety the better!

-These colourful foods are rich in antioxidants and nutrients, and all provide you with a bunch of colour-coded health warriors to keep your health protected and your skin prepared and cared for.
+These colourful foods are rich in antioxidants and nutrients.
+In fact, they all provide you with a bunch of colour-coded health warriors to keep your health protected and your skin prepared and cared for.

-These antioxidants have a natural ability to act like an internal sun cream, helping to protect against the sun’s rays and work as an anti-inflammatory, bringing down the burn should you catch the sun.
+These antioxidants have a natural ability to act like an internal sunscreen.
+Interestingly, they help to protect against the sun’s rays and work as an anti-inflammatory, bringing down the burn should you catch the sun.
 See our blog Foods to Naturally Increase Your Skin’s UV Resistance here.

-Do not rely entirely on your diet to protect you against sunburn, but be aware they can certainly help with reducing the harmful effects of the sun’s rays and mop up the damages caused by them.
+Do not rely entirely on your diet to protect you against sunburn.
+At the same time, however, be aware that they can certainly help with reducing the harmful effects of the sun’s rays and mop up the damages caused by them.

 Juice them, blend them, make superfood salads, raw treats and everything in between!